tscheer100/maze-generator-and-solver/README.md

 ![mazegif](https://i.imgur.com/gD39pup.gif)

-The user has the ability to change the thickeness, the cell size, and the grid size.
+The user has the ability to change the thickeness, the cell size, the grid size, and now, the delay time.